craigcarter42/thermalPi/README.md

 # thermalPi
-Cron based CPU and GPU tempature monitoring system for the Raspberry Pi platform only.
+Cron based CPU and GPU temperature monitoring system for the Raspberry Pi platform only.

 #### Crontab:
 You can set Cron on your system to check at any interval you desire, this system was tested with two minute timing.
 See instructions below on how to create a custom Crontab.